-Disable generation of manifest files for a backup operation, which are backup_create.xml and backup_content.xml present in the meta subdirectory.
+Disable generation of manifest files for a backup operation, which are backup\create.xml and backup\content.xml present in the meta subdirectory.

-4.1.11 Capacity Options
+4.1.11 Performance / Scalability / Capacity Options

-These options limit the resources used by the backup process, to minimize backup overhead for busy or huge databases.
+These options limit the resources used by the backup process, in order to minimize backup overhead for busy or huge databases, or specify behaviors of the process when encountering resource issues.